Written by DiveThru Team

 Reviewed by Natalie Asayag MSW, LCSW

-How To Prepare For Your First Therapy Session
+8 Ways to Prepare for Your First Therapy Session

 You’ve done it!
 You’ve booked your first therapy session!
-But, now you don’t know what’s next.
+But now you don’t know what to do next.
 You’ve never been to therapy before so you don’t totally know what to expect.

 And, don’t worry.
-You don’t have to go to your appointment unsure about what happens when you speak to your therapist.
+You don’t have to go to your appointment feeling this unsure about what happens when you speak to your therapist for the first time.
 Because we’re here to help you prepare for your first therapy session!

 This is the easiest bit and you don’t really need to bring much, to be honest!
 Just yourself, your insurance (if applicable), and your form of payment.
 You might want to bring some water too because you’ll be doing a lot of talking!
 If you’re really nervous, you can bring a friend to come and wait with you in the waiting room.
 They might not be able to come in with you, but they can be there to support you until your session begins, and after the session ends.